-Many countries have been involved in the race towards realizing 5G networks.
 5G or fifth-generation is an advanced wireless network technology developed based on 802.11ac IEEE wireless standard.
-It will replace its predecessor, the fourth-generation network, and expected to increase the data transmission and communication by over three times.
-Most countries are already implementing plans to facilitate a global rollout of the technology by 2020, and industry experts agree that 5G will offer unlimited potential towards enhancing human life.
-It is considered to be a key enabler of developing more reliable and fast connections to smartphones and all other smart devices.
+It replaces its predecessor, the fourth-generation network, increasing data transmission and communication by over three times.
+Most countries are already implementing a global rollout of the technology, and industry experts agree that 5G offers unlimited potential towards enhancing human life.
+It is considered a key enabler of developing more reliable and fast connections to smartphones and all other smart devices.
+5G cybersecurity must be paramount.
 Some of the key advantages of the network include:

-- A lower latency of 1 ms, which will enable users to come across lesser lags and delays when attempting to access data through the network.
+- A lower latency of 1 ms will enable users to come across lesser lags and delays when attempting to access data through the network.
 A latency of one millisecond is impeccable for fast speeds

-- 5G networks will provide higher rates of data, which can range between 1 and 20 Gbit/s, thus enabling users to download massive content quickly.
+- 5G networks will provide higher data rates, which can range between 1 and 20 Gbit/s, thus enabling users to download massive content quickly.

-5G network development is still ongoing as most organizations strive to ensure their networks and IoT devices are 5G-ready by the time the technology goes live in 2020.
-It will work alongside the existing 4G and 3G technologies to help drive an unprecedented increase in IoT innovations.
-It will provide the platform required to process vast data amounts to help realize a more connected and smarter world.
-To mention just a few applications, 5G will connect everything, including connected autonomous vehicles, enable a surgeon to operate on a patient in a different country in real-time, and enable the realization of smart factories, homes, and cities.
+5G works alongside older 4G and 3G technologies to help drive an unprecedented increase in IoT innovations.
+It provides the platform required to process vast data amounts to realize a more connected and smarter world.
+To mention just a few applications, 5G connects everything, including connected autonomous vehicles, enables a surgeon to operate on a patient in a different country in real-time, and enables the realization of smart factories, homes, and cities.

-The 5G technologies will be applied in numerous industries to promote the development of better and quality services.
+The 5G technologies are being applied in numerous industries to promote better and quality services.
 As a result, they will have widespread use case scenarios that will need improved security levels.
-The following use cases are some of the top reasons why 5G networks will lead to a redefinition of cybersecurity approaches.
+The following use cases are among the top reasons why 5G networks have created a redefinition of cybersecurity approaches.

 5G application in IoT

-5G rollout will connect billions of IoT devices to the internet, and support interconnection between them.
+5G rollout connects billions of IoT devices to the internet and supports interconnection between them.
 It will also contain faster internet speeds, thus allowing the simultaneous link of multiple IoT systems.
 However, this opens up many avenues and risks of cybercriminals executing different attacks.
 As a preventive measure, the sensors, radars, and IoT devices will need more sophisticated authentications and complex security controls to protect against unauthorized access and attacks.

-Vehicles with the ability to move from point A to B without a driver is one of the incredible technologies that will be possible under 5G networks.
-The vehicles will use data communicated with other vehicles regarding traffic, weather conditions, and best routes to get around and prevent accidents.
-They will also move around with the help of sensors and radars.
-One can hence only imagine how such smart transportation systems will be prime targets of attacks.
-As the autonomous vehicles become a reality and more ingrained to transportation in the future, cyberattacks will also increase in intensity and sophistication.
+Vehicles with the ability to move from point A to B without a driver are one of the incredible technologies that will be possible under 5G networks.
+The vehicles use data communicated with other vehicles regarding traffic, weather conditions, and best routes to get around and prevent accidents.
+They also move around with the help of sensors and radars.
+One can hence such smart transportation systems are prime targets of attacks.
+As autonomous vehicles become a reality and more ingrained in transportation, cyberattacks will also increase in intensity and sophistication.
 Robust security systems will, therefore, require evaluation and implementation.

 Applying 5G in healthcare

-Integrating 5G technology will revolutionize the care process.
+Integrating 5G technology is revolutionizing the care process.
 Currently, physicians can use wearable technology to monitor patients remotely.
 Such wearables collect sensitive information such as blood pressure, heartbeats per minute, and others needed to monitor patients.
-With 5G, the care processes will expand to include activities like precision medicine administration, medical prescriptions in response to chronic illnesses, and online consultation and treatment.
+With 5G, the care processes are expanding to include precision medicine administration, medical prescriptions in response to chronic illnesses, and online consultation and treatment.
 The data used for remote care provisions must be transmitted securely and be stored safely.
 Various privacy invasion possibilities might spring up, including theft and compromise of medical data or identity.
-Prevention will entirely rely on well-established cybersecurity measures.
+Prevention will soon entirely rely on well-established cybersecurity measures.

 Expanded cyber risks

-5G networks, similar to all new technologies, will result in an expanded cyber risk surface.
-The following are some of the widely expected reasons why 5G networks will result in expanded cyber risk surfaces, and why new cybersecurity approaches will be required.
+5G networks, similar to all new technologies, results in an expanded cyber risk surface.
+The following are some of the widely expected reasons why 5G networks expanded cyber risk surfaces and why new cybersecurity approaches are required.

 New network architectures

-The 5G network infrastructure will be different from that of its predecessors.
+The 5G network infrastructure is different from that of its predecessors.
 It has moved from a hardware-based and centralized switching and distribution to a software-defined digital routing approach.
 The former allowed for the implementation of hub-and-spoke designs such that all activities in a network could be subjected to cyber hygiene practices in hardware choke points.
 This is not the case for 5G networks.
-5G networks are based on a software-defined network where activities will be pushed towards digital web routers that are spread throughout the entire network.
-As a result, it will be impossible to identify or allow the deployment of chokepoints to be used in security inspection and control.
-Since it must be secured anyway, it will be vital to identify new ways of ensuring cyber hygiene practices are observed.
+5G networks are based on a software-defined network where activities are pushed towards digital web routers spread throughout the entire network.
+As a result, it is impossible to identify or allow chokepoints to be used in security inspection and control.
+Since it must be secured anyway, it is vital to identify new ways of ensuring cyber hygiene practices are observed.

-5G network technologies will lead to more complicate cybersecurity vulnerabilities by virtualizing software to high-level network functions.
+5G network technologies lead to more complicated cybersecurity vulnerabilities by virtualizing software to high-level network functions.
 In older networks, physical appliances were designated to perform such functions.
-Most of the activities are developed and performed based on the Internet Protocol common languages as well as popular operating systems.
-As a result, it will be easier for cyber adversaries to attack the software and manipulate them to performing activities aimed at causing harm.
-Hackers will attempt to compromise virtualized software functions since they can be controlled remotely as opposed to physical appliances, hence bringing to light the need for better and more sophisticated security solutions.
-In spite of whether criminal actors or nation-states will target the virtualized software, it is clear that the standardized building systems and block protocols will provide malicious users with tools for committing crimes.
-Thus, cybersecurity solutions for countering them will need to be developed.
+Most of the activities are developed and performed based on the Internet Protocol common languages and popular operating systems.
+As a result, it is easier for cyber adversaries to attack the software and manipulate them to performing activities aimed at causing harm.
+Hackers will attempt to compromise virtualized software functions since they can be controlled remotely instead of physical appliances, hence bringing to light the need for better and more sophisticated security solutions.
+Whether criminal actors or nation-states will target the virtualized software, it is clear that the standardized building systems and block protocols provide malicious users with tools for committing crimes.
+Thus, cybersecurity solutions for countering them must be developed.

-5G networks will have a dramatic bandwidth expansion.
-This increased bandwidth will provide attackers with new avenues for launching cyber-attacks.
-For example, one of the critical infrastructure requirements for implementing 5G networks is installing physically, short-range, low cost, and small-cell antennas within the area the 5G network should cover.
-These will become the center of attacks as whoever controls them can control some of the network’s aspects.
-For the cell sites to be functional, they will require to use 5G’s feature-capability known as Dynamic Spectrum Sharing.
+5G networks have a dramatic bandwidth expansion.
+This increased bandwidth provides attackers with new avenues for launching cyber-attacks.
+One of the critical infrastructure requirements for implementing 5G networks is installing physically, short-range, low cost, and small-cell antennas within the area the 5G network should cover.
+These are the center of attacks as whoever controls them can control some of the network’s aspects.
+For the cell sites to be functional, they require 5G’s feature-capability known as Dynamic Spectrum Sharing.
 These allow multiple information streams to share the same bandwidth in the “slices,” and each slice contributes its own cyber risk degree.
-What this means is the cyber protection practices must become dynamic as 5G will see more software permitting network functions to shift more dynamically.
+This means that the cyber protection practices must become dynamic as 5G sees more software permitting network functions to shift more dynamically.
 Besides, cyber protection should be dynamic rather than depending on the uniform approach of the lowest common factor.

-Even before the 5G network technologies can be deployed, plans are already in place to try to implement a diverse list of IoT-based applications.
+Plans are already in place to continue to implement a diverse list of IoT-based applications.
 These range from use in military operations, transportation, public safety, healthcare, and smart urban centers.
-The devices will permit individuals and organizations alike to run critical processes.
+The devices permit individuals and organizations alike to run critical processes.
 However, adding billions of IoT devices also introduces numerous vulnerabilities.
-All the devices are hackable, and this intonates the need for ensuring they contain the best controls, have access to the latest security patches, and are protected using robust anti-malware/antivirus solutions.
+All the devices are hackable.
+This intonates the need to ensure they contain the best controls, access the latest security patches, and are protected using robust anti-malware/antivirus solutions.

-In spite of this, there are many instances where vendors fail to support their devices.
-This lack of support results in a failure to mitigate any existing vulnerabilities.
-This will provide hackers with stronger motivation for developing new exploits and using them to hack into the network.
-As the world embraces 5G networks, it will be necessary to adopt new approaches that ensure vendors prioritize IoT security before releasing and deploying devices on the network.
+Despite this, there are many instances where vendors fail to support their devices.
+This lack of support results in a failure to mitigate vulnerabilities.
+This provides hackers with stronger motivation for developing new exploits and using them to hack into the network.
+As the world continues to embrace 5G networks, it is necessary to adopt new approaches that ensure vendors prioritize IoT security before releasing and deploying devices on the network.

-Yet, having recognized that 5G technology has challenged the traditional assumptions made regarding network security, and application and IoT devices attached to the network, it is difficult to address them.
-This is due to the following three factors:
+Yet, having recognized that 5G technology has challenged the traditional assumptions made regarding network security and application and IoT devices attached to the network, it isn’t easy to address them.
+This is due to the following factors:

-- Procedural rules in the industrial era that make it cumbersome in any rulemaking process
+- Procedural rules in the industrial era make it cumbersome in any rulemaking process.

 - Stakeholders fear that risk factors identified internally can be exposed.
-This comes precisely at a time where sharing such information regarding risk factors can facilitate a collective defense resulting in greater security value
+This comes precisely when sharing such information regarding risk factors can facilitate a collective defense resulting in greater security value.